 In 1939, he was the second biggest box office draw (after Mickey Rooney, of all people) and crowned the King of 20th Century Fox.
 Power was regularly cast in Swashbuckler films and romantic comedies throughout the end of the 30s and the 1940s.
 Yet, Power resented his matinee idol status and felt he was never taken seriously due to his good looks.
 He also wished for more serious, dramatic fair which came very rarely, if ever, under the tight image control of Zanuck.

 Powers career went on hold as World War II rolled in, and he enlisted in the Marine Corps.
 He came back to the silver screen in 1946 with two exceptions to his light fare, The Razor's Edge and Nightmare Alley (1947).
 Power had to fight to get the latter role because Zanuck thought his image would be tarnished by such a dark role.
 But Power managed to convince Zanuck, and the role turned into one of Powers favourite performances and his best-reviewed film, although it didnt do well in the box office or make Zanuck very happy.

 After his contract with Twentieth Century Fox ended in 1955, Power was a free agent and starred in several plays in England, most notably the stage version of Mister Roberts.
 A career high came with Billy Wilders Witness for the Prosecution: Power received rave reviews and was proud of the film, but it turned out to be his last one.

 He was originally cast in 1958's Solomon and Sheba as King Solomon, until he collapsed in the midst of a duelling scene with George Sanders, complaining of a pain in his left arm.
 Power walked off to his trailer, where he died of a heart attack, aged only 44.
 The producers decided to re-cast and re-shoot the role of Solomon with Yul Brynner, though he's still visible in some long shots.
-He died suddenly of a heart attack at the young age of 44 partway through filming of Solomon and Sheba, shocking Hollywood and his family.

 Tyrone Power on TVTropes: